BIGRoC: Boosting Image Generation via a Robust Classifier: Experimental Results

 \subsection{Comparison with other methods}

-Previous works, such as DOT \cite{tanaka2019discriminator}, DDLS \cite{che2021gan} and DG-\textit{f}low \cite{ansari2021refining}, address image generation refinement, as we do.
-As mentioned in Section \ref{sec:related_work}, we propose a much simpler approach than our competitors and require much less information, since BIGRoC can operate without access to the image generator, the discriminator, and without knowing the latent codes corresponding with the generated images.
-In this section, we aim to demonstrate that although our method utilizes less information than other methods, and can operate in setups in which the other approaches can not, BIGRoC performs on par and even better.
+Previous works, such as DOT \citep{tanaka2019discriminator}, DDLS \citep{che2021gan} and DG-\textit{f}low \citep{ansari2021refining}, address image generation refinement, as we do.
+As mentioned in Section \ref{sec:related_work}, we propose a much simpler approach than our competitors and require much less information since BIGRoC can operate without access to the image generator, the discriminator, and without knowing the latent codes corresponding with the generated images.
+Moreover, BIGRoC is the first model-agnostic refinement method that can operate on any generative model's output.
+Besides these advantages, we demonstrate that although our method utilizes less information than other methods and can operate in setups that competitive approaches can not, BIGRoC performs on par and even better.
 To this end, we compare our method with current SOTA image refinement methods on CIFAR-10 and ImageNet $128\times128$.
-For both these setups, we adopt the same publicly available pretrained models of SN-ResNet-GAN as used in \cite{tanaka2019discriminator, che2021gan, ansari2021refining} and apply our algorithm upon the generated images and evaluate its performance quantitatively (see Appendix \ref{sec:comp_other_methods} for additional implementation details).
-In Table \ref{tab:comp_results} we compare the quantitative results of DOT, DDLS and DG-\textit{f}low with BIGRoC using IS, as this is the common measure reported in these papers.
+For both these setups, we adopt the same publicly available pretrained models of SN-ResNet-GAN as used in \citep{tanaka2019discriminator, che2021gan, ansari2021refining} and apply our algorithm to the generated images and evaluate its performance quantitatively (see the supplementary material for additional implementation details).
+In Table \ref{tab:comp_results}, we compare the quantitative results of the DOT, DDLS, and DG-\textit{f}low with BIGRoC using IS, as this is the common metric reported in these papers.
+Our findings show that our approach significantly outperforms the other methods on the challenging ImageNet dataset while obtaining comparable results to DG-\textit{f}low on CIFAR-10.